naduni123/AriaEdu_institute_project/README.md

 ## Technologies
 Language - Java | Database - MySQL | IDE - IntelliJ IDEA | Integrate Technology Service - GitHub

+## How to get started with your app
+### Prerequisites
+1.
+2.
+3.

+### Procedure of setting up Prerequisites and run the project
+1.
+2.
+3.

+Include all the steps to run the app as a new user